openml/services/README.md

 # Read Only services
 This is the read-only deployment that ran at the start of 2025 when the Eindhoven network was down.
+See [Openml-internal-infra-wiki](https://github.com/openml/openml-internal-infra-wiki/blob/main/pages/read-only-deployment.md) for usage of this branch.

 Do not merge this with develop!

 Overview of all OpenML components including a docker-compose to run OpenML services locally